XanderLubbe/TaxMan/readme.md

 ***
 ## Getting Started

-The application can be launched by running:
+The application can be launched by:

+Build:

 `gradle build`

-Followed by:
+Run:

-`gradle bootrun`
+`gradle bootRun`
 ***
 ## Data
 ### How data is loaded